Field Trip Information

 • Examine experimental results and calculate transformation efficiency.

-Detecting a Jumping Gene
+Detecting a Jumping Gene (coming soon)

 This lab examines a region of DNA from chromosome 16 that can contain a short nucleotide sequence called Alu within a noncoding region of the chromosome.
 Alu insertions are segments of DNA that “jump” around in the genome.
 Students will prepare a sample of their own DNA from cells obtained by saline mouthwash, use PCR to amplify the targeted locus, and agarose gel electrophoresis to determine the presence or absence of this Alu, which jumped into the chromosome tens of thousands of years ago.
 Class data can be used as part of an exploration of allele frequencies and population genetics and to identify classmates who are related.